-Represented by the MSCI EAFE Investable Markets Index (IMI) 100% Hedged to CAD, which captures large, mid and small cap representation across Developed Markets countries around the world, excluding the US and Canada.
-With 3,188 constituents, the index is comprehensive, covering approximately 99% of the free float-adjusted market capitalization in each country.
+Represented by the MSCI EAFE Investable Markets Index (IMI) 100%, which captures large, mid and small cap representation across 21 Developed Markets around the world, excluding the US and Canada.
+With 2703 constituents, the index is comprehensive, covering approximately 99% of the free float-adjusted market capitalization in each country.